strapi/documentation/docusaurus/docs/dev-docs/testing.md

 :::

 :::caution
-Please note that this guide will not work if you are on Windows using the SQLite database due to how windows locks the SQLite file.
+- Please note that this guide will not work if you are on Windows using the SQLite database due to how windows locks the SQLite file.
+- This page is a work-in-progress and might be outdated.
+It will be heavily reworked once Strapi v5 is out.
 :::

 ## Install test tools